Profile: Swindon Town manager Luke Williams

 “He improved me so much,” said the striker, now 24.
 “It was just little things, like if I went to speak to him and said ‘Luke what do you think about this?’ he would sit down and go into detail about it and he would work with you after training.

-“I said to a few of the boys ‘You need to appreciate the training you get here because it's very rare at level that you will still be able to improve as a player through training.
+“I said to a few of the boys ‘You need to appreciate the training you get here because it’s very rare at League One level that you will still be able to improve as a player through training.

 “He is probably the best coach I have worked with.
 He can easily work at the top level, he is that good.”